ksgwxfan/hurdat2parser/README.md

 [&#8679; back to Contents](#contents)

 ## Changes and Fixes

+**Version 1.51**
+* Fixed rankStorms function.
+It now works properly.
+* Modified ACE (and other energy indices) calculation to exclude the values when extra-tropical.

 **Version 1.4**
 * Added CSV Output functions; allowing user to work with the data in a spreadsheet program: `stormCSV()`, `seasonCSV()`, `climoCSV()`